Featured

 Not Just Crime – Meet the Editors

-Three top Irish editors who publish both fiction and nonfiction, discuss their submission process and what they are looking for with Sam Blake.
-This event isn’t just for crime writers – if you’re writing non fiction, literary fiction, women’s fiction or poetry, book in to find out more.
-Deidre Nolan heads up Bonnier Books Irish imprint Ériu, Sarah Liddy is a non fiction editor with Gill Books and Ciara Doorley is publishing director at Hachette Ireland.
+Deirdre Nolan heads up Bonnier Books Irish imprint Ériu, Sarah Liddy is a non fiction editor with Gill Books and Ciara Doorley is publishing director at Hachette Ireland.

 Not Just Crime – Meet the Agents

-Whether you write for children or adults, literary fiction, crime or science fiction, book now to hear three top agents, Ivan Mulcahy, Polly Nolan and Simon Trewin, reveal what they are looking for in a book.
-Sam Blake will be asking their tips for your submission package and how to impress an agent, plus the common mistakes they see every day, you cannot afford to miss it.
+Two top agents, Polly Nolan and Simon Trewin, revealed what they are looking for in a book.
+Sam Blake asked them for their tips for your submission package and how to impress an agent, plus the common mistakes they see every day.

 The Body of Truth: Marie Cassidy in conversation with Liz Nugent

-Dr Marie Cassidy served as Ireland’s State Pathologist from 2004 until 2018, her image synonymous with breaking news of high-profile cases.
+Dr Marie Cassidy discussed her debut thriller with bestselling crime writer, Liz Nugent.
+Dr Cassidy served as Ireland’s State Pathologist from 2004 until 2018, her image synonymous with breaking news of high-profile cases.
 In 2020’s Beyond the Tape: The Life and Many Deaths of a State Pathologist, she described the intricate processes central to solving modern crime.
 Now retired, she turns her hand to crime fiction with her debut novel Body of Truth.
-Dr Cassidy will be discussing her thriller with bestselling crime writer, Liz Nugent.

 SATURDAY 7TH OCTOBER